wyhinton/AwesomeHoudini/README.md

 A collection of awesome Free/Open Source things regarding the SideFx Houdini ecosystem.

+Sourced from Github, Gumroad, OdForce, and miscellaneous google drive links.

 Note that not all assets may be compatible with your houdini licensce/version.

 ---